thumtblog/thumtblog.github.io/_posts/2021-09-20-self-supervised-qe.md

 ## Training and Inference

-As shown in the figure below, our model is trained to recover the masked tokens in the target side of the authentic sentence pairs.
+Our model is trained to recover the masked tokens in the target side of the authentic sentence pairs.
 Given a parallel corpus which consists of authentic sentence pairs, we divide each target sentence into the masked part and the observed part.
 We train the model to minimize the negative log-likelihood loss on the masked target tokens.
+The following figure illustrates the training process.

 <div align="center"><img src="{{ site.url }}/images/self-supervised-qe/training.gif" width=500></div>

-As shown in the figure below, after the training process, we use the model to perform quality estimation by checking whether the masked target tokens can be successfully recovered.
+After the training process, we use the model to perform quality estimation by checking whether the masked target tokens can be successfully recovered.
 Specifically, for each masked token, we use the model to calculate the conditional probability of successful recovery.
 Obviously, the token is difficult to recover if the probability is low.
 In this case, we consider the token is erroneous.
 Otherwise, the token tends to be correct.
 Therefore, we regard the probability as the quality score of the token.
-If a threshold is given, we can map the score to a quality tag.
+If a threshold is given, we can map the score to a quality tag, as shown in the following:

 <div align="center"><img src="{{ site.url }}/images/self-supervised-qe/inference.gif" width=500></div>